 Our Certificate of Incorporation and Bylaws provide for our Company to be managed by or under the direction of the Board.
 Under our Certificate of Incorporation and Bylaws, the number of directors is fixed from time to time by the Board.
 The maximum number of directors permitted pursuant to our Certificate of Incorporation and Bylaws is nine.
 Currently, the number of Board seats constituting the entire Board is fixed at eight, and the number of directors currently serving is eight, leaving no vacancies on the Board.
-The Board currently has seven members who have been determined to be "independent" as defined by the applicable rules of The NASDAQ Stock Market LLC and the Securities and Exchange Commission.
-These "independent" directors are Andrew Makrides, Michael Geraghty, John Andres, Lawrence J. Waldman, Craig Swandal, Minnie Baylor-Henry, and Wendy Levine.
-Our common stock is listed on The NASDAQ Stock Market LLC under the symbol "APYX".
+The Board currently has seven members who have been determined to be "independent" as defined by the applicable rules of NASDAQ and the Securities and Exchange Commission.
+These "independent" directors are Stavros Vizirgianakis, Michael Geraghty, John Andres, Lawrence J. Waldman, Craig Swandal, Minnie Baylor-Henry, and Wendy Levine.
+Our common stock is listed on the Nasdaq Global Select Market under the symbol "APYX".